rachel-y-liu/internet/writeups/check5.md

 Implementation Challenges:

 I struggled with the conceptual difference between a arp request in waiting and a datagram in waiting; I thought each datagram entry needed a time stamp.
+I resolved this by looking carefully at what test cases expected.

-Another challenge was learning how to utilize so many different structures (i.e. arp message, ethernet header, ethernet frame) and their required parameters, which required digging through many header files.
+Another challenge was learning how to utilize so many different structures (i.e. arp message, ethernet header, ethernet frame) and their required parameters.
+I resolved this by referring to header files to resolve any confusions.

+I debugged using debug statements to track the conditions and states.

 Remaining Bugs:
-There remain some gaps in logic, such as resending ARP requests, which are beyond the scope of this project.
+There remain some gaps in logic, such as resending ARP requests when no reply is received, which are beyond the scope of this project.
+Properly handling expiration, errors, and restransmission requires additional testing.

 - If applicable: I received help from a former student in this class,